ronakrm/ronakrm.github.io/_drafts/a-bit/a-bit.md

 ## A Single Bit
-Sometimes a single bit of information is sufficient, if we had a predetermined context to understand that bit.
+Sometimes a single bit of information is sufficient, if we have a predetermined context to understand that bit.
 When scheduling over a chat, A question like "How's 2pm?" should resolve in either two ways.
 If that is acceptable, it is confirmed and we move on.
 Otherwise, we keep organizing.
-The amount of information needed in the second case is significantly more and potentially unbounded; it could resolve in postponing planning, deferring scheduling, and any number of additional "What about Y?" down the road.
+The amount of information needed in the second case is significantly more and potentially unbounded; it could resolve in postponing planning, deferring scheduling, and any number of additional "What about Y?"'s down the road.

 However, when the first case is true, we only need that one bit, and everything is done!